tryolabs/norfair/README.md

 ### Advanced features

 1. [Speed up pose estimation by extrapolating detections](demos/openpose) using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
-2. [Re-identification (ReID) ](demos/reid) of tracked objects using appearance embeddings.
+2. [Re-identification (ReID)](demos/reid) of tracked objects using appearance embeddings.
 This is a good starting point for scenarios with a lot of occlusion, in which the Kalman filter alone would struggle.
+3. [Accurately track objects even if the camera is moving](demos/camera_motion), by estimating camera motion potentially accounting for pan, tilt, rotation, movement in any direction, and zoom.

 ### Benchmarking and profiling